futurice/unity-good-practices/README.md

 }
 ```

-This is even more boiler-plate.
+This is even more boilerplate.
 We have to try something much more shorthand.
 I recommend [Reactive Extensions For Unity][unirx], UniRx for short.
 You can download UniRx from the [Asset Store][unirx-asset]

 Here's the same example as above, but written with UniRx: